 So much of how we communicate is nuanced in micro facial expressions but for much of this year we’ve been communicating with each other through a mask.
 It means that we need to work harder with both our words and our tone of voice to convey more explicitly the sentiment of what we’re saying.

 3. New language adopted instantaneously

 New terminology has emerged constantly that is suddenly the jargon on everybody’s lips.
-Furlough, pandemic, Covid, PPE and of course, festive bubbles – which until this year meant something entirely different in previous years!
+Furlough, pandemic, Covid, PPE and of course, festive bubbles – which meant something entirely different in previous years!

 4. Greetings with elbow bumps

 Physical contact is a primal need.
 Will we return to shaking hands when the world returns to normal?
 People may take different approaches.
 Expect some awkward moments when we do go back to some face-to face meetings.

 5. Gathering as groups online